IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic kill
 {: #bluemix_ic_kill}

 Stop a running process in a container without stopping the container.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/kill/" target="_blank">kill</a> command in the Docker help.
+For more information, see the [kill](https://docs.docker.com/reference/commandline/kill/){: new_window} command in the Docker help.

 ```
 bluemix ic kill [-s CMD|--signal CMD] CONTAINER